Reflective Tanning Blankets – Are They Safe?

 Skin cancer

 There are two types of skin cancer that can be caused by tanning.
 Melanoma is less common but is more dangerous.
-This is a skin cancer that starts in the epidermal cells which produce melanin.

-Non-melanomas occur in squamous cells and develop in sun-exposed areas of the skin, such as the ears, neck, face, lips, and hands.
-Severe cases of skin cancer can be life-threatening.
+Non-melanomas typically occur in squamous cells and develop in sun-exposed areas of the skin, including the ears, neck, face, lips, and hands.

 Photokeratitis

 Eye damage is common from overexposure to the sun.
 It is the sunburn of the cornea in the eye.
-Symptoms include tearing, pain, hazy vision, and swollen eyelids.
-If treated, the symptoms are not long-lasting.

 Cataracts

-Another form of eye damage, cataracts are the clouding of the natural lens of the eye.
+Another form of eye damage, cataracts, is the clouding of the natural lens of the eye.
 This can lead to decreased vision and possible blindness.
-The symptoms include clouded vision and or pain in the eyes.
-Cataracts are treated by being surgically removed.

 Where To Find A Reflective Tanning Blanket?

-It is fairly easy to find reflective tanning blankets or towels online, although they are not as popular as they once were as many people are now aware of the dangers of tanning in the sun.
+It is fairly easy to find reflective tanning blankets or towels online, although they are not as popular as they once were, as many people are now aware of the dangers of tanning in the sun.

 Alternative To Reflective Tanning Blankets

 It is advised to avoid using reflective tanning blankets, as the possible damage to your skin is not worth the golden tan you might achieve.
-Luckily, there are alternatives to reflective tanning blankets if you are looking to still get a bronze glow.

 Self-Tanners

-Self-tanners are becoming more and more popular as people are wanting to spend less time damaging their skin in the sun.
 Self-tanners use an ingredient called DHA, which reacts with the skin to create a bronze tan.

 This is my favorite non-orange self-tanner for a sun-free tan.